 - They provide asset diversification as they have a low correlation with other asset classes.

 - It provides regular and frequent income as compared to other fixed-income products.
 MBS has monthly payments, whereas corporate bondsCorporate BondsCorporate Bonds are fixed-income securities issued by companies that promise periodic fixed payments.
 These fixed payments are broken down into two parts: the coupon and the notional or face value. offer annual or semiannual payment.

 - A mortgage-backed security is a safer investment than debenture bonds as in case of default, and the collateral can be sold to pay off bondholders.

 - MBS does not have tail riskTail RiskTail Risk is defined as the risk of occurrence of an event that has a very low probability and is calculated as three times the standard deviation from the average normal distribution return. as there is no lump sum principal payment on maturity because monthly payment involves interest plus principal component, which is spread over the life of a bond.
 Whereas in other bonds, there is a high tail risk because of the lump-sum principal payment at maturity, which increases the risk to bondholders.

 - Mortgage-backed security offers a lower yield than debenture bonds.

-Mortgage bonds as an asset class offer diversification and offer the investor with a higher yield than treasury and lower risk than debenture bonds.
-Moreover, they provide money to investment banks to purchase more mortgages and banks to lend more money which helps in keeping mortgage rates competitive and markets liquid.
+Mortgage bonds as an asset class offer diversification and offer the investor a higher yield than the treasury and lower risk than debenture bonds.
+Moreover, they provide money to investment banks to purchase more mortgages and banks to lend more money, which helps in keeping mortgage rates competitive and markets liquid.

 This has been a guide to Mortgage Bond and its Meaning.
 Here we discuss the types of mortgage bond along with an example, advantages, disadvantages, and its differences from debenture bond.
 You can learn more about finance from the following articles –